zaidfdgh/zaidfdgh/README.md

 # Hi there, I’m Zaid 👋

-An MBA in Data Analytics candidate, with a focus on solving business problems through smart, clean, and explainable data work.
+A Data Analyst with a focus on solving business problems through smart, clean, and explainable data work.

 ## 💡 About Me